ATHIRADI/ATHIRADI/README.md

 ### Greetings! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px" height="30px">

 I'm a highly motivated and results-oriented software developer with 2+ years of experience building modern web and mobile applications.
 I'm proficient in React, MERN stack (MongoDB, Express.js, React.js, Node.js), and Flutter for cross-platform development.
 I thrive in a freelance environment and collaborate effectively with clients to deliver high-quality, user-centric solutions that meet their specific needs.
-I have a strong track record of success in developing e-commerce applications that help businesses increase sales and improve customer experience.

 If you're looking for a reliable and experienced developer to help you build your next mobile or web app.